-Second Amendment protections for standard-capacity magazines capable of holding more than ten rounds by challenging San Francisco's ban on the possession of these magazines.
-A similar lawsuit is also being prepared against the City of Sunnyvale.
-These lawsuits are part of a coordinated national litigation campaign to confirm Second Amendment protections for standard-capacity magazines.
+Second Amendment protections for standard-capacity magazines capable of holding more than ten rounds, and challenging San Francisco's ban on the possession of these magazines.
+A similar lawsuit is also being litigated against the City of Sunnyvale.
+These lawsuits are part of a coordinated nationwide litigation campaign to confirm Second Amendment protections for standard-capacity magazines.
+On February 19, the district court denied the Plaintiffs' request to preliminarily enjoin the law.
+The case now moves to the Ninth Circuit Court of Appeals, where the Plaintiffs will be seeking emergency relief to prevent the law from being enforced while the appeal is litigated.